-Keyboard computers have made a – rather quiet – comeback with products like PiPo K1 and T20 keyboard PCs running Windows 10 and/or Android 4.4, and Geekbuying has now sent me another model with K3 Wintel keyboard PC powered by Intel Atom Z3735F processor with 2GB RAM and 32GB eMMC flash.
-I’ll go through the specifications first, before taking pictures of the keyboard, and tearing it down to see how it has been made.
+Keyboard computers have made a – rather quiet – comeback with products like PiPo K1 and T20 keyboard PCs running Windows 10 and/or Android 4.4, and Geekbuying has now sent me another model with K3 Wintel keyboard PC powered by an Intel Atom Z3735F processor with 2GB RAM and 32GB eMMC flash.
+I’ll go through the specifications first, before taking pictures of the keyboard and tearing it down to see how it has been made.

 The hardware specifications are similar to other Bay Trail mini PCs and sticks except for the added keyboard:

 - SoC – Intel Atom Z3735F “Bay Trail” quad core processor @ 1.33 GHz / 1.83 GHz (Turbo) with Intel HD graphics

 - Storage – 32 GB eMMC + micro SD card slot

 - Video Output – HDMI 1.4, and VGA

 - Audio I/F – HDMI, 3.5mm earphone jack

 - Connectivity – 10/100M Ethernet, 802.11 b/g/n Wi-Fi, and Bluetooth 4.0